Beef and Black Bean Spaghetti Squash

 - 1/4 cup plain Greek yogurt

 - Trim ends of squash and halve lengthwise; discard seeds.
 Place squash, cut side down, on a trivet insert in a 6-qt. electric pressure cooker.
 Add 1 cup water to cooker.
 Lock lid; close pressure-release valve.
-Adjust pressure to high and set time for 7 minutes.
-When squash is finished cooking, quick-release pressure.
-Set squash aside; remove water from cooker.
+Adjust to pressure-cook on high for 7 minutes.
+Quick-release pressure.
+Set squash aside.

 - In a large skillet, crumble beef and cook with onion over medium heat until no longer pink, 4-6 minutes; drain.
 Add mustard, hot sauce and garlic; cook 1 minute more.
 Stir in black beans and kale; cook just until wilted, 2-3 minutes.

 - Using a fork, separate strands of spaghetti squash; combine with meat mixture.
 Dollop servings with Greek yogurt.